Tsunami014/Blaze-Sudio/readme.md

 # CURRENT VERSION: v0.0.1 ✨

+# PLEASE NOTE: AS OF RIGHT NOW, `AIs.py` IS DEPRACATED.
+PLEASE MOVE ON TO OTHER THINGS IN LIFE

 Things to note:
 1. # **<u>still in progress</u>**
 3. This is probably my best formed git repo I've ever made :)